ibm-cloud-docs/discovery-data/contracts-schema.md

     - `section_titles`: An array that contains one object per section or subsection that is detected in the input document.
 Sections and subsections are not nested.
 Instead, they are flattened out and can be placed back in order by using the `begin` and `end` values of the element and the `level` value of the section.
       - `text`: A string that lists the section title, if detected.
       - `location`: The location of the title in the input document as defined by its `begin` and `end` indexes.
       - `level`: An integer that indicates the level at which the section is located in the input document.
-For example,  represents a top-level section,  represents a subsection within the level  section.
+For example, represents a root-level section,  represents a subsection within the level  section.
       - `element_locations`: An array that specifies the `begin` and `end` values of the sentences in the section.
     - `leading_sentences`: An array that contains one object per leading sentence of a list or subsection, in parallel with the `section_titles` and `paragraph` arrays.
 The object details the leading sentences in the matching section or subsection.
 As in the `section_titles` array, the objects are not nested; instead, they are flattened out and can be placed back in order by using the `begin` and `end` values of the element or any level markers in the input document.
       - `text`: A string that lists the leading sentence, if detected.